 Child care facilities are licensed by the Colorado Department of Early Childhood Division of Early Learning and Licensing and Administration.
 A passing health inspection is required to obtain and retain a license.

-Health inspections for all child care facilities can be viewed by clicking here.
+Health inspections for all child care facilities can be viewed by visiting My Health Department (on your first visit, you will need to create a free My Health Department account).

 New programs must submit a Child Care Plan Review Packet.
 Facilities planning to remodel must also complete the review packet and obtain approval prior to construction, and all review and inspection fees must be paid.